angular/angular/aio/content/guide/forms.md

    At this point, the form  layout is all plain HTML5, with no bindings or directives.

 6. The sample form uses some style classes from [Twitter Bootstrap](https://getbootstrap.com/css/): `container`, `form-group`, `form-control`, and `btn`.
-   To use these styles, the app's style sheet imports the library.
+   To use these styles, the application's style sheet imports the library.

    <code-example path="forms/src/styles.1.css" header="src/styles.css"></code-example>